JohannMuenchhagen/Schiffe-versenken/frontend/README.md

-# vue-project-frontend
+# frontend

-This template should help get you started developing with Vue 3 in Vite.
+This fronend is build with VueJS, Vite and TypeScript

 ## Recommended IDE Setup